• Skip to primary navigation

 2. Mix all ingredients (except for optional drizzle ingredients) in a large bowl.
 Don’t be afraid to use your hands!

-3. Roll dough into 1 Tbsp balls and place onto baking sheet.
+3. Roll dough into 1 Tablespoon balls and place onto baking sheet.

 • Dough may be slightly crumbly.
 Squeeze dough ball in your hands and it should stick together!
-If not, add a tablespoon of almond butter or honey.
+If not, add a tablespoon of almond butter or honey and remix.
+Repeat until a solid dough forms.

 4. Place bites into the fridge while you make the drizzle.